Vielfras/israquarium/client/README.md

 - [ ] Refactor form field to accept styles as props.
 - [ ] Rename all CardServices.ts functions to work with businessCard convention
 - [ ] Add a "Back to XXXX" button for the fish, plants and shops.
-- [ ] Add button at top of card to allow adding it to "My Aquarium"
 - [ ] Remove all empty scss files
 - [ ] Refactor IFishImage and IPlantImage to be a single IImage interface
-- [ ] Pressing outside of dropdown menus should close the dropdown menu.
+- [X] Pressing outside of dropdown menus should close the dropdown menu.
-- [ ] Add a toast for many actions.
+- [X] Add a toast for many actions.
 - [ ] Better looking fetch error instead of just "Failed to fetch" in red.
-- [ ] Make 404 not found text and button float independantly of each other
+- [] Make 404 not found text and button float independantly of each other

 ---